wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-8.&emsp;As you come closer to a brother you approach me, and as you withdraw from a brother I become distant to you.
+8. As you come closer to a brother you approach me, and as you withdraw from a brother I become distant to you.
 <sup>2</sup>Salvation is a collaborative venture.
 <sup>3</sup>Salvation cannot be undertaken successfully by those who disengage themselves from the Sonship, because disengagers are disengaging disengager’s-selves from me.
 <sup>4</sup>God will come to you only as you will give God to your brothers.